Rahix/tbot/Documentation/modules/machine.rst

            return linux.Workdir.static(self, "/opt/tbot-{self.username}")

 Machines are used as context-managers.
-This means you will later on instanciate the above machine like this (if you were to hardcode the machine.
+This means you will later on instantiate the above machine like this (if you were to hardcode the machine.
 You should probably use tbot's :ref:`configuration` mechanism instead):

 .. code-block:: python